How to Know What Type of Work Visa You Need

 It’s little wonder Singapore is such an attractive destination to work, given its global reputation as a world leader in business freedom and innovation.
 And that success is largely due to the fact that nearly 40% of its workforce is made up of foreign workers and students.

 To entice the best and brightest foreign workers, Singapore’s work visas are generally allocated purely by your salary, making it a lot easier to apply compared to other countries.
-Despite this relative simplicity, when we had a look at the other Singapore visa guides on the internet, we felt that they weren’t exactly straightforward or clear.

 So here we’re aiming to make it as simple, and quick as possible for you to find the information you need.